 A turning point in Outremer’s history

 The death of Gérard Danson in 2005 marked the end of a first era.
-But in 2007, a new start was launched with the arrival of Grand Large Yachting!
-Seizing the complementary nature of the blue water cruising, attached to the fundamental values that have forged the DNA of Outremer, the GLY group relaunched production and sought the collaboration of the best multihull naval architects.
+But 2007 initiated a new start for Outremer with the group Grand Large Yachting!
+Seizing the complementary nature of blue water sailboats and attached to the core values that have forged the DNA of Outremer, the Grand Large Yachting group relaunched production and sought the collaboration of the best multihull naval architects.

 This revival was marked by the Outremer 49: making the most of advances in technology (complete infusion of the structure) and developments in naval architecture (dynamic hull balance, level spaces, 360 ° visibility, etc), Outremer Yachting renewed the concept of the blue water catamaran.
-While preserving the marine qualities that built the legend of Outremer and bringing the expertise of a leading group in blue water cruising on every ocean, to further improve the quality of life on board and the reliability of the boats.
+While preserving the seaworthy qualities that built the legend of Outremer, Grand Large Yachting has brought the added expertise of a leading group in blue water cruising, to further improve the quality of life on board and the reliability of the boats.

 The Grand Large Yachting group, of which Outremer Yachting is a member, is committed to imagining new conditions for sustainable sailing.

 Designing and building innovative sailboats, because sailing is the most natural practice, is the fundamental and historical project of the Group.
 By mobilizing its know-how and remaining faithful to its fundamental values, Outremer aspires to become a model in the industry, helping to contribute to the transition for a more respectful and environmentally conscious future.READ OUR MANIFESTO